Book Publishing History

 Johann Gutenberg is nearly universally credited with being the inventor of the printing press, the father of the modern printed book, and a communications catalyst who opened up the world to the quick and efficient spread of knowledge and ideas.

-The Frankfurt Book Fair — The World's Biggest Book Fair
+The Frankfurt Book Fair — The World's Oldest Book Fair

-The Frankfurt Book Fair is acknowledged to be the world's largest book fair, attracting a global audience of book publishing industry professionals and a total of more than a quarter of a million visitors each October.
-Read about the Frankfurt Book Fair's illustrious 500-year-old history and its current day iteration, a cutting-edge annual book...
+The Frankfurt Book Fair's has an illustrious 500-year-old history and today is acknowledged to be the world's largest book fair, attracting a global audience of more than a quarter of a million book publishing industry professionals each October.

 The Pulitzer Prize for Letters: A Coveted Prize for Book Authors Since 1917